Tools you need for building an aquarium

-KANSAS CITY, Mo. -- June is National Aquarium Month, making it the perfect time to build an aquarium with your children and learn more about aquatic life
+KANSAS CITY, Mo. -- June is National Aquarium Month, making it the perfect time to build an aquarium with your children and learn more about aquatic life.

 Building one gives your children the chance to learn responsibility, critical thinking and patience.
 Aquariums can be a nice escape from technology and have soothing qualities.